AbdulSayyed/nikola-website/ReadMe.md

     ("pages/*.rst", "pages", "page.tmpl"), # Do not delete it.
     ("pages/*.md", "pages", "page.tmpl"),
     ("pages/*.txt", "pages", "page.tmpl"),
-    ("pages/*.html", "", "page.tmpl"), # It is omitted so that landing html does not end up in pages floder.
+    ("pages/*.html", "", "page.tmpl"), # It is omitted so that landing html does not end up in pages floder of the output directory, note the middle destination refers to ouput directory.
-    #("notebooks/*.ipynb", "", "page.tmpl") # This line is added by me
+    #("notebooks/*.ipynb", "", "page.tmpl") # This line is added by me,
 )

 ```